 Compris is a disruptive, quantifiable, digital addiction assessment that predicts risk, prevents onset, and promotes remissions with quality care tied to outcome measures.
 Compris’ risk-stratification integrates five validated screens that offer clinicians quick turnaround reporting, optimal level of care, targeted prevention and treatment, and a client wellness profile.
 In English and Spanish.

-Compris (French, Com·pree, “understood”) is the only substance use assessment available today that offers comprehensive addiction diagnostics and risk stratification consistent with a chronic illness treatment paradigm.
-Its carefully designed algorithms translate evidence-based lifetime risk and resilience factors, DSM-5 illness diagnostics, motivation, denial, and self-reported readiness, into the first complete prevention, treatment, and long-term addiction management guide.
+Compris (French, Com·pree, “understood”) is the only substance addiction assessment available today that offers comprehensive addiction diagnostics and risk stratification consistent with a chronic illness treatment paradigm.
+Its 12,000 machine learning algorithms translate evidence-based lifetime risk and resilience factors, DSM-5 and HSI illness diagnostics, motivation, denial, and self-reported readiness, into the first complete prevention, treatment, and long-term addiction management guide.

 We are aware of no other addiction assessment or screen offering such enhanced prevention and remission-sustaining guidance.

 Compris is critical to helping mitigate the epidemic of addiction.

 (Contact your healthcare provider for your

 Fast: 20-minutes average completion and results available to provider in minutes.